grundid/ueberboese-api/README.md

 Bose has announced the end of life for its consumer streaming boxes called SoundTouch ☹️ This will render millions of completely working streaming boxes useless.

-The aim of this project is to make sure that SoundTouch boxes can still be used for a long time.
+The aim oef this project is to make sure that SoundTouch boxes can still be used for a long time.

 The idea to achieve that is to reverse-engineer and rebuild the Bose streaming HTTP API.